-Chávez appears in the following works
+Chávez appears in the following works:

 - Chávez is the Villain Protagonist of the narco-inspired series El Comandante.
-The series was banned before being released by the Venezuelan goverment, due to "offending the memory of the Comandante", and due to Venezuela not allowing narco series on national television.
+The series was banned before being released by the Venezuelan government, due to "offending the memory of the Comandante", and due to Venezuela not allowing narco series on national television.
 It's a Long Story, but the fact that Chávez is portrayed by Andrés Parra, a Colombian actor best known for having portrayed notorious Colombian drug lord Pablo Escobar on another narco series, probably will give you a good idea of how Chávez is portrayed in this series.

 - Chávez is the main focus on the political parody, Isla Presidencial.
 After the real-life death of the man, the character was replaced by his successor, Nicolás Maduro, who is portrayed as The Ditz.
 Despite how he was portrayed, the man himself found his parody Actually Pretty Funny, and so did his successor.
 Go figure.